 Dogs that consume raw/uncooked trout or salmon that carry the bacteria often develop fever, vomiting, diarrhea and enlarged lymph nodes within 5-7 days.
 If not treated by a veterinarian, the dog may die.

 - Do not allow your dog(s) into any stream or shoreline areas.

-- See the Toxic Blue-Green Algae: Closures page for updates.
+- See the Cyanobacteria (Blue-Green Algae) Updates page for updates.

 - Do not let your dog eat any part of raw/uncooked salmon or trout.

 - If you believe your dog has consumed raw/uncooked salmon or trout, contact your veterinarian immediately.

 - Choose a hike within the limits of your dog's ability.

 Dogs, like people, need to be in condition for exercising.
 Start slow.
 Do not ask your dog to do too much too soon.
 For an older dog or a dog with arthritis, or any other medical problem, a long hike is not fun and can be dangerous.
 Keep in mind that dogs are sprinters by nature.
 They are not built for long distance running.
 Your awareness will play a big role in the success of your outing.